 The Andromeda Natural Overdrive is a recreation of the Nobels ODR-1, a somewhat obscure pedal from Germany that nonetheless is considered a “secret weapon” among Nashville studio musicians.
-The new 125B version of the Andromeda has a new layout but is otherwise identical to the earlier 1590B version.
-No features were added or removed.

 Looking at the schematic, you can see a stark difference with Japanese-designed pedals (i.e. most Ibanez & Boss circuits).
 This is German engineering at its finest—tons of odd-value resistors and capacitors forming very precise filters and signal shaping.
 This is not a particularly simple build, but it’s very rewarding and well worth the effort.